Near Campbeltown, Mull of Kintyre

 - Sets of towels

 Bed linen and towels are INCLUDED.
-The first £30 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
+The first £30 of electricity is INCLUDED.
 Heating is by electric central heating and electric living-flame fire (INCLUDED).
 WiFi is INCLUDED (subject to a fair usage policy).
-Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavt rainfall.
+Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium, 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.